EliasDerbewBelay/wireframing/README.md

 Figma streamlines the wireframing process by combining layout design, interaction prototyping, and team feedback in one seamless environment.
 Whether you're sketching out a rough concept or building a pixel-perfect mockup, Figma adapts to your workflow and scales with your project.

 ---

+## 🚀 Benefits of Wireframing in Software Development

+Wireframing plays a pivotal role in bridging the gap between design and development.
+It provides a visual roadmap that guides the entire software creation process—from ideation to implementation.

+### 🧭 Guides the Design Process

+Wireframes help define the **layout, structure, and user flow** before any code is written.
+This allows teams to:

+- **Visualize the user journey**: For example, in a booking system, wireframes can show how a user searches for a property, views details, and proceeds to checkout.
+- **Identify usability issues early**: Designers can test navigation and layout logic before investing in high-fidelity visuals or development.
+- **Iterate quickly**: Low-fidelity wireframes allow for rapid changes based on feedback, saving time and resources.

+### 🗣️ Facilitates Team Communication

+Wireframes act as a **shared language** between designers, developers, product managers, and stakeholders.

+- **Designers** use wireframes to present ideas and get early feedback.
+- **Developers** use them to understand layout expectations and functionality before writing code.
+- **Product Owners** use them to validate that user needs are being addressed.
+- **QA/Testers** use them to anticipate user interactions and plan test cases.

+**Example**:
+In your booking management system, a wireframe showing the **Checkout View** helps everyone understand what fields are required (e.g., guest info, payment method), what actions are available (e.g., confirm booking, cancel), and how the user is guided through the process.
+This clarity ensures that the final implementation aligns with the intended experience.

+---